hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922221v1-towards-faithful-reasoning-in-remote-sensing-a-perceptually-grounded.md

 ---
 layout: default
-title: Towards Faithful Reasoning in Remote Sensing: A Perceptually-Grounded GeoSpatial Chain-of-Thought for Vision-Language Models
+title: "Towards Faithful Reasoning in Remote Sensing: A Perceptually-Grounded GeoSpatial Chain-of-Thought for Vision-Language Models"
 ---

 # Towards Faithful Reasoning in Remote Sensing: A Perceptually-Grounded GeoSpatial Chain-of-Thought for Vision-Language Models